victoralfred/fs_monitor/README.md

 Install bpftrace (`sudo apt install bpftrace`) and run as root.
 If bpftrace is installed but exits with a non-zero rc, the `stderr:` field in the log line names the failing probe.
-Most common case: one specific kernel-trace point is unavailable on your kernel — open an issue with the stderr text.
+Most common case: one specific kernel-trace point is unavailable on your kernel - open an issue with the stderr text.

 ### Server starts but I can't reach the UI

 Default bind is `127.0.0.1`.
 From the same machine browse to `http://127.0.0.1:8765`.
-Remote access requires both `--host 0.0.0.0` and `--allow-remote` — the second flag is an explicit acknowledgment that the tool has no authentication.
+Remote access requires both `--host 0.0.0.0` and `--allow-remote` - the second flag is an explicit acknowledgment that the tool has no authentication.

 ## Security notes

 - Localhost-only by default.
 Bind elsewhere with `--host 0.0.0.0 --allow-remote`.
-There is no authentication — this is a tool for inspecting your own machine.
+There is no authentication - this is a tool for inspecting your own machine.
 - WebSocket connections require a same-origin `Origin` header (or none, for CLI clients).
 - Env-var values are hidden by default.
 Toggling "show values" still masks keys matching the configured redaction regex.
-- Process killing is not implemented (deliberate — see plan.md).
 - Security signals are *observation only*.
 Nothing is killed, blocked, or reported off-host.